Gilleece/CodeInstitute-Milestone-Project-1/README.md

 Card image formatting tip from https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width

+This guide was followed for the collapsible mobile menu: https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp#:~:text=To%20create%20a%20collapsible%20navigation,the%20button%3A%20%22thetarget%22.

+Ajax was used for the collapsible menu

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)